 House of Canney from Georgia, USA is the official corsetier for Violet Chachki of RuPaul’s Drag Race Fame.
 Here Violet models the corset named after her: a super strong yet lightweight single layer corset made from spot broche ($225 USD).
 Anthony Canney is also an expert costumier and can create stunning fitted costumes and evening gowns over their custom corsets.

 Electra Designs is also very experienced making corsets for clients of all body types, as you can see in the expertly-fitted underbust corset above.
 Alexis offers remote fittings using photos though email to obtain a beautiful shape for those who are not able to make in-person fittings.
-You can see a selection of both overbust and underbust corsets in her Facebook gallery, “Transgender and Cross Dresser Corsets by Electra Designs”.
+You can see a selection of both overbust and underbust corsets in her Facebook gallery, “Transformation corsets for Transgender and Cross Dresser Clients”.

 Orchid Corsetry has experience making both masculine and feminine corsets for customers who were assigned male at birth.
-She offers feminizing corsets in three styles: Pride, Sloth and Nouveau, and the corsets can be designed to fit to the body like a glove, or to incorporate padding at the bust and hips to create the illusion of an even curvier figure.
+Bethan offers feminizing corsets in three styles: Pride, Sloth and Nouveau, and the corsets can be designed to fit to the body like a glove, or to incorporate padding at the bust and hips to create the illusion of an even curvier figure.

-Versatile Corsets has long been a favourite source of corsets, maid’s uniforms and other fashions for those into cross-dressing or stage performance, and they have a few styles that are particularly recommended for stereotypically masculine-shaped bodies (although any of their corsets can be upgraded to custom fit for a fee).
-For the past several years Versatile has supplied the one and only RuPaul with corsets, and in season 5 of Ru Paul’s Drag Race, some of Versatile’s corsets were featured including this Nightshade corset modelled by Detox.
+Versatile Corsets has long been a favorite source of corsets, maid’s uniforms and other fashions for those into cross-dressing or stage performance, and they have a few styles that are particularly recommended for stereotypically masculine-shaped bodies (although any of their corsets can be upgraded to custom fit for a fee).
+For the past several years Versatile has supplied the one and only RuPaul with corsets, and in season 5 of Ru Paul’s Drag Race, some of Versatile’s corsets were featured including this Nightshade corset modeled by Detox.

-This sweetheart overbust by French designer Estelle Cloann borders on androgynous to me as the subtle peach colour is flattering on any gender, but I decided to put the corset in this gallery rather than the Gentlemen’s gallery due to the sweetheart overbust line, the beautifully tapered ribcage and impressive hip spring – certainly it reflect Estelle’s ability to make either masculine or feminine corsets for her clientele.
+This sweetheart overbust by French designer Estelle Cloann borders on androgynous to me as the subtle peach color is flattering on any gender, but I decided to put the corset in this gallery rather than the Gentlemen’s gallery due to the sweetheart overbust line, the beautifully tapered ribcage and impressive hip spring – certainly it reflect Estelle’s ability to make both masculine or feminine corsets for her clientele.